joelowj/ttrpy/README.md

 $ source venv/bin/activate
 $ pip install -r requirements.txt
 ```

+If you find a bug, kindly open an issue [here](https://github.com/joelowj/ttrpy/issues/new).

+If you would like to request a new feature, feel free to do so by opening an issue [here](https://github.com/joelowj/ttrpy/issues/new).

+To fix a bug or enhance an existing module, follow these steps:
+- Fork the repository
+- Create a new branch (`git checkout - b improve-feature`)
+- Make the appropriate changes in the files
+- Add changes to reflect the changes made
+- Commit your changes (`git commit -m 'Improve feature'`)
+- Push to the branch (`git push origin improve-feature`)
+- Create a Pull Request

 ## Versioning
 We use [SemVer](https://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/joelowj/ttrpy/tags)